reslp/AmpliPiper/README.md

 **Optional Arguments**

 * `-b` or `--blast`: Enable BLAST search for species identification.
 When setting this parameter, you need to provide an email address (e.g., `--blast your@email.com`) for using NCBI entrez to retrieve taxonomic information for the BLAST hits (default: disabled).
+* `-c ` or `--similar_consensus`: Change the minimum similarity threshold (in percent) of amplicon_sorter.
+If the similarity of two clusters are smaller or equal to the threshold, they are considered separartely otherwise they are collapsed prior to consensus reconstruction (default: 96)
 * `-e` or `--exclude`: Provide a text file with samples and loci to exclude from the analysis.
 Each row should contain the ID of a sample to be excluded.
 Names need to be identical to the IDs in `samples.csv`
 * `-f` or `--force`: Force overwrite the output folder if it already exists (default: cowardly refusing to overwrite).
 * `-i` or `--partition`: Use partition model for iqtree with combined dataset. :warning: may take very long :warning: (default: disabled)